On The Spectrum Of Infinite Quantum Graphs: Infinite metric and quantum graphs

-It can be shown, see~\cite[Corollary~6.7]{KosMugNic22}, that on metric graphs with a finite number of ends of finite volume, $\mathcal{H}_{\mathrm{N}}$ corresponds to imposing Neumann boundary conditions at all ends while the Friedrichs extension $\mathcal{H}_{\mathrm{F}}$ imposes Dirichlet boundary conditions at all ends.
+It can be shown, see~\cite[Corollary~6.7]{KosMugNic22} and also Remark~\ref{Dirichletknoten}.(3), that on metric graphs with a finite number of ends, each of which of finite volume, $\mathcal{H}_{\mathrm{N}}$ corresponds to imposing Neumann boundary conditions at all ends while the Friedrichs realisation $\mathcal{H}_{\mathrm{F}}$ imposes Dirichlet boundary conditions at all ends.